openfun/blog/content/posts/xapi-activities-101/index.md

 ### Activity definitions

-Activity definitions are found in multiple places and can be merged in different ways according both to the spec and the LRS implementation.
-We can find them :
+Activity definitions are found in multiple places and can be merged in different ways according both to the LRS spec and implementation.

 #### In xAPI statements